bassimeledath/test-llm-structured-output/README.md

 3. Completeness: whether the output adheres to the Pydantic BaseModel structure specified.
 4. Accuracy: whether the values extracted are based on the context provided.
 I use an LLM as a judge here so take the result of this metric with a serving of salt.

+Some further context: I have a directory of text files, each file containing text from a resume.
+I then feed this as input to the model with the goal of extracting structure information from the resume.

 ## Getting Started

 To get started with the notebooks in this repository, follow these steps: